We value feedback and complaints

-SANE encourages feedback from you.
 We welcome your comments and suggestions for improvement, and we will always treat your complaints seriously.
-Any matter you raise will be addressed in a way that ensures access, equity, fairness, accountability and transparency.
+All feedback and complaints that are raised will be addressed in a way that ensures access, equity, fairness, accountability and transparency.

-SANE recognises that feedback and complaints are an integral part of quality improvement systems and a valuable resource for evaluating strengths and weaknesses in new and existing policies, systems, and services at SANE.
+Your feedback and complaints are an integral part of quality improvement and a valuable resource for evaluating strengths and weaknesses in new and existing policies, systems, and services at SANE.

-You can read our Feedback and Complaints policy here.
+You can download our Feedback and Complaints Policy document here.

 We welcome all types of feedback

 You can comment on anything you think is appropriate for us to know.
 We welcome compliments and suggestions, of course, but just as important to us are complaints and criticisms - learn why It's OK to Complain!